Kelly Kelly: Divas Champion (2011–2012)

 On April 26, Kelly was drafted back to the Raw brand as part of the 2011 supplemental draft, where she received a push and began feuding with The Bella Twins.
 On May 22 at the Over the Limit pay-per-view, Kelly unsuccessfully challenged Brie Bella for the WWE Divas Championship.
 The following month, on the Power to the People special edition of Raw on June 20, Kelly won a fan vote to determine the challenger for the Divas Championship that night.
 Kelly went on to win her first WWE Divas Championship by defeating Brie Bella.
 Her win later garnered her a Slammy Award for Divalicious Moment of the Year.
 At the Money in the Bank pay-per-view in July, Kelly made her first title defense by defeating Bella in a rematch.
 On August 1, Phoenix won a battle royal to become the number one contender to Kelly's championship, and afterward attacked Kelly to provoke a feud.
 Kelly successfully defended her championship against Phoenix at both SummerSlam and Night of Champions.
 Kelly lost the championship to Phoenix at Hell in a Cell in October, ending her reign at 104 days.
-In subsequent rematches on SmackDown and at Tables, Ladders & Chairs, Kelly failed to regain the title.
+In rematches on SmackDown and at Tables, Ladders & Chairs, Kelly failed to regain the title.

 Kelly spent early 2012 participating in several tag team matches.
 At WrestleMania XXVIII in April, Kelly and Extra correspondent Maria Menounos defeated Beth Phoenix and Eve in a tag team match.
 In June, WWE granted Kelly a period of time off, and she returned on Raw on August 6, defeating Eve.
 On September 28, 2012, Blank was released from her WWE contract.
 In a December 2012 interview, Blank stated she needed time off to heal a neck injury, and had plans to model.